Teacher and Leader

 - Provide evaluation training to administrators to ensure inter-rater reliability

-—Mike Hanley, Alaska Commissioner of Education and Early Development
+—Mike Hanley, Former Alaska Commissioner of Education and Early Development

-April 22, 2013: the Marzano Teacher Evaluation model was announced as one of three evaluation systems approved by the Alaska State Board of Education & Early Development.
-Under this new system, teachers will be evaluated on a four-point scale based on multiple measures that include classroom observations, content standards, and assessments of student growth.
-Districts will choose their teacher evaluation model in October of 2014.
-These models will be implemented in the 2015-2016 school year.
+In April of 2013, the Marzano Teacher Evaluation model was announced as one of three evaluation systems approved by the Alaska State Board of Education & Early Development.
+Under this system, teachers are evaluated on a four-point scale based on multiple measures that include classroom observations, content standards, and assessments of student growth.